Volterra

 Volterra ([volˈtɛrra]; Latin: Volaterrae) is a walled mountaintop town in the Tuscany region of Italy.
 Its history dates from before the 8th century BC and it has substantial structures from the Etruscan, Roman, and Medieval periods.

 History

 Volterra, known to the ancient Etruscans as Velathri or Vlathri and to the Romans as Volaterrae, is a town and comune in the Tuscany region of Italy.
-The town was a Bronze Age settlement of the Proto-Villanovan culture, and an important Etruscan center (Velàthre, Velathri or Felathri in Etruscan, Volaterrae in Latin language), one of the "twelve cities" of the Etruscan League.

 The site is believed to have been continuously inhabited as a city since at least the end of the 8th century BC.

-It became a municipium allied to Rome at the end of the 3rd century BC.
+The town was a Bronze Age settlement of the Proto-Villanovan culture.
+It became an important Etruscan centre as one of the "twelve cities" of the Etruscan League.

+It was allied to Rome at the end of the 3rd century BC and became a municipium.
+The wealthy Caecina family lived here and Gaius Caecina Largus and the eminent Aulus Caecina Severus (consul 2–1 BC) built the theatre and probably other monuments.
+Other important families here were the Persii and the Laelii.
+Aulus Caecina was appointed propraetor of Moesia by 4 AD and later in charge of several legions on the lower Rhine after 14 AD where he led them ably, routing the army of Arminius who had destroyed three Roman legions.
+He was eulogised by the chroniclers for his exploits and on his return to Rome he was awarded triumph honours.

 The city was a bishop's residence in the 5th century, and its episcopal power was affirmed during the 12th century.